iliabylich/iliabylich.github.io/_posts/2015-04-13-redis-cluster-quick-overview.markdown

 # Conclusion

-According to [the repo](https://github.com/antirez/redis-rb-cluster#redis-rb-cluster) there are still a lot of things that need to be done before using Redis Cluster in production, but I would like to say Thanks to all contributors of Redis, redis-rb and redis-rb-cluster.
+According to [the repository](https://github.com/antirez/redis-rb-cluster#redis-rb-cluster) there are still a lot of things that need to be done before using Redis Cluster in production, but I would like to say Thanks to all contributors of Redis, `redis-rb` and `redis-rb-cluster`.
 Good job and looking forward to use in the real-world!

 # Links